Newly discovered 'super-Earth' may be the 'most exciting exoplanet'

 This also allowed them to be sure that the planet is rocky, said HARPS team member Nicola Astudillo-Defru, because HARPS is the most precise instrument that can measure the "wobble" of the planet as the star tugs on it.
 That is proportional to the planet's mass.

-"The density that we measure shows that LHS 1140b is primarily composed of rocky material like iron and silicates, the same type of things that the Earth is composed of," Dittman said.
+"The density that we measure shows that LHS 1140b is primarily composed of rocky material like iron and silicates, the same type of things that the Earth is composed of," Dittmann said.

 In the future, they want to use HARPS to continue observing the star and see if there are more planets around it.